-Launched by OverDrive in response to the demand for books on antiracism and social justice, Black Lives Matter Community Reads offers acclaimed works that focus on #ownvoices so that we can read, listen, learn, and grow together in our understanding and knowledge of race relations.
-Available on demand with unlimited access, these titles are highly recommended for both solo readers and book club discussion.
+Launched by OverDrive in response to the demand for books on antiracism and social justice, Black Lives Matter Community Reads 2020 offers acclaimed works that focus on #ownvoices so that we can read, listen, learn, and grow together in our understanding and knowledge of race relations.
+These titles are highly recommended for both solo readers and book club discussion.

-Why these books & why now?
+Why this book & why now?

-So You Want to Talk About Race by Ijeoma Oluo - NEW
+So You Want to Talk About Race by Ijeoma Oluo

 A contemporary, accessible take on the racial landscape in America, addressing head-on such issues as privilege, police brutality, intersectionality, micro-aggressions, the Black Lives Matter movement, and the "N" word.
 Perfectly positioned to bridge the gap between people of color and white Americans struggling with race complexities, Oluo, Editor-at-Large of the Establishment, answers the questions readers don't dare ask, and explains the concepts that continue to elude everyday Americans.

 Ijeoma Oluo is an editor-at-large and contributing writer at The Establishment and various other journals.
-She has also performed as a speaker, storyteller, and stand-up comic on a wide variety of topics including race, parenting, feminism, online harrassment, and social justice.
+She has also performed as a speaker, storyteller, and stand-up comic on a wide variety of topics including race, parenting, feminism, online harassment, and social justice.